MI-AFP/tutorials/tutorials/01_fp-env.md

 greet :: String -> String
 ```

-[Stack] is really powerful tool, you can find more by reading documentation or just with `stack --help` or read [docs](https://docs.haskellstack.org/en/stable/README/).
+[Stack] is a really powerful tool, you can find more by reading documentation or just with `stack --help` or read [docs](https://docs.haskellstack.org/en/stable/README/).

 ### Stack config files and dependencies

 You might have noticed that [Stack] uses `package.yaml` to generate `.cabal` and there is some `stack.yaml`.
 It also somehow takes care of the needed dependencies.
-Let's say you need to you collection of type Set.
-Of course you could implement it by your own, but reinventing the wheel is unnecessary!
+Let's say you need to your collection of type Set.
+Of course, you could implement it on your own, but reinventing the wheel is unnecessary!
 Use `Data.Set` which is already here (we will cover details about this and other data structures in Haskell in the future).

-If you lookup `Data.Set` ([Hoogle], [Hayoo!] or [Hackage]), you will find out that it is in package `containers` licensed under BSD with maintainer email libraries@haskell.org (see [here](http://hackage.haskell.org/package/containers-0.5.11.0/docs/Data-Set.html)).
+If you look up `Data.Set` ([Hoogle], [Hayoo!] or [Hackage]), you will find out that it is in package `containers` licensed under BSD with maintainer email libraries@haskell.org (see [here](http://hackage.haskell.org/package/containers-0.5.11.0/docs/Data-Set.html)).
 If you now try to do this in your `Lib.hs`:

 ```haskell
 import Data.Set